Program Requirements — Master of Social Work

 M.S.W. program requirements

-- Statistics (complete a basic statistics course within the past five years with a grade of "C" or better prior to enrollment in the M.S.W. program)
+- Statistics (complete a basic statistics course with a grade of "C" or better prior to enrollment in the M.S.W. program)

 - Completion of mandatory orientation